bbatjargal/BDTwitrend/README.md

 Part 4.
 Do some research and create a simple demo project for any one of the following tools: Presto, Impala, Phoenix, Storm, Kafka
 ```

-I try to combine all parts into a single project.
+I tried to combine all parts into a single project.
 My idea is that find out trending hash tags from Twitter data.

 Main operations are that reading stream data from Twitter and saving it to HBase database using Kafka and Spark Stream.
 Reading from HBase database using Spark, proceed some simple analysis using SparkSQL.
 Finally, illustrating regular charts and showing real time charts in a dashboard.